 Self-Reflection: Spiritual Practice or Navel Gazing Narcissism?

-I find that people, namely men in heterosexual relationships, are often inconvenienced when women spend any amount of time taking care of themselves and pursuing things that bring them joy, especially if it does not involve them.
+I find that people, are often inconvenienced when women spend any amount of time taking care of themselves and pursuing things that bring them joy, especially if it does not involve them.
 The younger me sacrificed her wants and desires much too often in order to satisfy someone else’s expectations and needs.
 Women are often taught that any amount of time pursuing personal interests and self-care is “selfish”.

 The time I spend on personal reflection is not only time well spent, it is necessary for my well being and it makes me a better person.
 By observing my thoughts and behaviors with equanimity, I am able to better understand my motivations and tendencies.
 Developing self-awareness is important to me because I want to have a positive impact on others.
 I also want to understand my purpose.
 I recognize that I am a spec in the universe, but I am not insignificant.
 However small, I have a role to play, and I have the opportunity to touch people’s lives daily.
 Our existence is interconnected.
 Everything we do and say has a ripple effect, and I care about doing my best so that my impact and contributions have a positive effect on others.
 That doesn’t mean I always do, but it is always my intention.